 These questions will assist you with choosing which visualization type best suits what you’re attempting to pass on.
-The aim is to make your information as simple to understand for the viewer as expected, and visualization type assumes a major part in accomplishing this.
+The aim is to make your information as simple to understand for the viewer as expected, and the visualization type assumes a major part in accomplishing this.

 6. Color Selection Matters A Lot

-You could use different colors to represent different areas in your report, so everything relating to sales in one color, marketing another, etc. However, just when it’s a good idea to do so.
-You see that the best-planned reports and dashboards keep the color plan simple.
+You could use different colors to represent different areas in your report, so everything relating to sales in one color, marketing in another, etc. However, just when it’s a good idea to do so.
+You see that the best-planned reports and effective dashboards keep the color plan simple.

 7. Design for the Viewers

 It relates to not only who is going to view your report but also how it’s going to be viewed.
-On this first question, who will have to bore down into the information or channel it?
+On this first question, who will have to bore down into the relevant information or channel it?
 If they are, you’ll need to include these options when building your visualizations.

-How recognizable are your dashboard viewers with the information that is being introduced?
+How recognizable are your mobile dashboard viewers with the information that is being introduced?
 It will decide how many portrayals or unimportant data you have in visualization to clarify what is being introduced.
 How the report will be seen and devoured will affect things like the orientation and size of your dashboard.

 Will you share it as a pdf that will be printed?
 Assuming this is the case, you’ll need to ensure that it prints appropriately.
 You would also, for this situation, maybe need to add more data.
 For example, for showing certain qualities in diagrams you can’t drift over a graphs and charts with your mouse.